arifterzioglu/SPLEProject/README.md

 Instructor: Eray Tüzün

-Note: Code of the program canbe published only with the permission of other group members on request.
+Note: Code of the program can be published only with the permission of other group members on request.